PJ-Caleon/Meow/README.md

 1. 💖 To have the ability for users to edit the cat checklist through their phone in an easy to use manner
 2. 🐾 To make the program accessible to Apple users
 3. 🌟 To let this application be easier to download either through the Google Playstore or any other means
+4. 🐢 If you are interested in helping out, direct message me and I'll add you to the collaborations : )

 ---